-Advisory: English for Speakers of Other Languages 40 with a grade of "C" or better, or equivalent.
+Advisory: English for Speakers of Other Languages 40 with a grade of "C" or better, or equivalent or Assessment Skill Level R4 and W4.

 This course prepares students for successful writing in a variety of career/technical subject areas.
 It is designed for students seeking a vocational certificate rather than an associate degree or transfer to a university.
 The course emphasizes writing for vocational careers.
 Writing products include memos, faxes, emails, resumes, letters, and research reports.
 Students develop listening and reading skills that are necessary for success in vocational careers.
 (FT) Not applicable to the Associate Degree.